glisak/Rhetos-wiki/RowPermissions-concept.md

 Row permissions are intended for implementing business requirements that can be formed in rules of the following format:
 > Some employees are allowed to access (read or write) some subset of the entity's records.

-Note that row permissions are **not intended** for limiting access to specific **actions**, or **filtering** out some records in one part of the application while allowing the user to access those records in another part of the application.
+* Note that row permissions are **not intended** for limiting access to specific **actions**, or **filtering** out some records in one part of the application while allowing the user to access the same records in another part of the application.
+* For the simpler model of user permissions, see [Basic-permissions](https://github.com/Rhetos/Rhetos/wiki/Basic-permissions).

 Row permissions are based on filters that are applied when reading and writing entity's records: